hexbus/ppebcr-docs/README.md

 ## 📋 Overview

-The PPEB-cr supports IDE hard disk emulation through the use of USB storage devices.
+The PPEB supports IDE hard disk emulation through the use of USB storage devices.
 Unlike floppy disk image support (which uses the MicroSD), IDE emulation works **only via USB**.

 The IDE emulation replicates Myarc-style hard disk functionality for compatible TI disk managers and OS environments.